Zebebles/discordjs-bot-framework/README.md

 name: "bot_name_here", //your bots username will be set to this when it logs in
 prefix: "$$", //this is used as the prefix for any command your bot will respond to.
 The bot will also respont to @mentions followed by command triggers.
 cmddir: require('path').join(__dirname, 'commands'), //this is the directory of your command folder.
-token: "your_token_here" //this is your bots token.
+token: "your_token_here", //this is your bots token.
 It is used to log in as the client, and hence, should not be shared.
+MentionsTrigger: true //if this is true, @mentions followed by commands will trigger said command.
 });

 TestBot.login();